opencoff/rsbep/README.md

 INSTALL
 =======

-	./configure
 	make
 	make install

-...will copy binaries and scripts into your /usr/local/bin/ directory.
-For reference, some additional docs (including this README) will be copied inside a documentation directory:
-/usr/local/share/doc/rsbep/.
-If you wish to change the prefix from /usr/local/ to "/path/to/whatever", use...
+...will copy binaries and scripts into your /usr/bin/ directory.
+If you wish to change the prefix from /usr to "/path/to/whatever", use...

-	./configure --prefix=/path/to/whatever
 	make
-	make install
+	make install prefix=/path/to/whatever

 ...and remember to add /path/to/whatever/bin to your PATH.
 Read INSTALL for more details, if you wish.